-The logic of having a rainy day fund is much like having a savings account emergency fund.
+The logic of having a rainy day fund is much like having an emergency savings account.
 Say you get laid off from your job.
 You might tap into your emergency fund to help pay the bills until you find a new job.